TCC-SocialNetwork/social_framework/README.md

 ----
 # Getting started

-> The SocialFramework uses devise to provides the users's authentication, for a complete documentation to devise see: https://github.com/plataformatec/devise.
+> The SocialFramework is based on Devise to provides the users's authentication, for a full documentation to Devise see: https://github.com/plataformatec/devise.
 The User class already is implemented in SocialFramework and some changes have been applied, like adding username attribute and the behaviors to relatinships betweens users.
-The controllers and views of the devise also has been changed to add new updates.
+The controllers and views of the Devise also has been changed to add new updates.

 > Initially, some files should be add to app.
-These files represent the settings to SocialFramework and devise with a initializer, the routes and the views registrations and sessions to create and authenticate users.
+These files represent the settings to SocialFramework and Devise with a initializer, the routes and the views registrations and sessions to create and authenticate users.
 To this you should execute:

 ```console
 rails generate social_framework:install
 ```

-> This command will create file "config/initializers/devise.rb" containing devise configurations, add routes "devise_for" to map devise controllers and the views in "app/views".
+> This command will create file "config/initializers/devise.rb" containing Devise configurations, add routes "devise_for" to map Devise controllers and the views in "app/views".
 With this your app is prepared to use users module with configurations and behaviors defaults.

 > To test your app remember execute migrations: